-- 2042 Multiple Subject Preliminary Credential - 2042 Single Subject Preliminary Credential- in the following areas-Art, Dance, English/Language Arts,

-Health Science, Mathematics, Music, Physical Education, Sciences, Social Sciences, World Languages

-• Bilingual Authorization (Spanish/English)
+- 2042 Multiple Subject Preliminary Credential - 2042 Single Subject Preliminary Credential- in the following areas- English/Language Arts, Mathematics, Music, Physical Education, Sciences, Social Sciences, World Languages - Bilingual Authorization (Spanish/English)

-- Completed and passed the CSET for the credential being sought (or obtain an equivalency approval) - · CPR Certification - Complete 600 hours of full-time student teaching in an approved classroom(s) over 2 eight-week sessions regardless of holidays or vacation days - Students are advised not to work during their student teaching experience as it is a full-time commitment requiring 40 plus hours each week - Substitute teaching and non-sequential or unapproved placements will not be counted towards the 600 hours of required practicum - Students may be required to travel to distant school sites as assigned- specific school schedule requests or school sites may or may not be accommodated - Students are encouraged to look ahead and properly plan for the required 16 weeks of student teaching
+- Submit proof of COVID-19 vaccination 60 days prior to the start of student teaching. - Completed and passed the CSET for the credential being sought (or obtain a waiver) - · CPR Certification - Complete 600 hours of full-time student teaching in an approved classroom(s) over 2 eight-week sessions regardless of holidays or vacation days - Students are advised not to work during their student teaching experience as it is a full-time commitment requiring 40 plus hours each week - Substitute teaching and non-sequential or unapproved placements may not be counted towards the 600 hours of required practicum - Students may be required to travel to distant school sites as assigned- specific school schedule requests or school sites may or may not be accommodated - Students are encouraged to look ahead and properly plan for the required 16 weeks of student teaching

-Internship Option- Students interested in the internship option must meet additional enrollment requirements: passing scores on the California Subjects Examination for Teachers (CSET) or CTC approved equivalency, have an intern job offer with a public school in the state of California.
+Internship Option- Students interested in the internship option must meet additional enrollment requirements: passing scores on the California Subjects Examination for

+Teachers (CSET), have an intern job offer with a public school in the state of California.
 Multiple Subject students must also have passed the Reading Instruction Competency Assessment (RICA).
 This program requires students to have a full-time intern teaching placement, on an internship credential, at a public school district while they are in the program.
-Students must be enrolled in the University to work on an Intern Credential.
-A leave of absence or break in attendance will cause the credential to be revoked.